hotwired/turbo-android/README.md

     app:layout_constraintTop_toBottomOf="@+id/app_bar" />
 ```

-### Create a Destination Interface
-This step is optional.

-The standard [TurbolinksNavDestination](turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavDestination.kt) provides the basic logic for determining whether to navigate, but extending this interface and creating your own can provide some navigational flexibility that more complex apps will need.

-Refer to [NavDestination](turbolinks/src/main/kotlin/com/basecamp/turbolinks/nav/TurbolinksNavDestination.kt) which shows some common additional logic that might be helpful.
-Feel free to copy that as a starting point.

 ### Create a Fragment
 You'll need at least one fragment to represent the main body of your view.